About Tmc

 Mission Statement

-“The Ministry Church is an open, affirming, and inclusive community where all people are welcomed, healed, and empowered to live God’s love in the world.”
+The Ministry Church is a Spirit-led, open, affirming, and inclusive community where people are welcomed, healed, and empowered to restore dignity, rebuild community, and embody God’s love and justice in Richmond and beyond.

 Vision Statement